-- Freeview: While some now have their TV channels beamed in via the internet or satellite thanks to Sky, Virgin and the rest, many of us rely on Freeview.
-Having a Freeview ‘box’ is now pretty much a pointless exercise, as most decent TVs come with Freeview built in.
+- Freeview: While some have their TV channels beamed in via the internet or satellite thanks to Sky, Virgin and the rest, many rely on Freeview.
+Having a Freeview ‘box’ is now pretty a pointless exercise, as most decent TVs come with Freeview built in.
 If you use Freeview, this is definitely a box worth ticking.

 - 3D TV: While still a thing in terms of cinema, the smart money is on 3D TV having had its day.
 It never really caught on and while it might be back it has largely gone from being the next big thing to a gimmick.
 If it’s your thing, more power to you – but it far from being a ‘must have’ on today’s televisions.

 - Curved screens: Claiming to give a more immersive experience, curved screen TVs hit the market in 2013.
-They also give a wider field of view, meaning you’re more likely to get the optimal viewing experience no matter where you are in a room in relation to the screen.
+They give a wider field of view, meaning you’re more likely to get the optimal viewing experience no matter where you are in the room.
 But at high prices and with debates raging on their real value, the jury is still out.

 - TV connections: There’s no point in getting a fabulous new TV if it doesn’t have the ports on the back to plug in everything you need!
 Check what you currently utilise (HDMI, Ethernet, home cinema audio, USB, old school video SCART and hi-fi) and be sure you can cram it all into your new television.

 Getting value for money